 This rating enables the worker to see the True colors and work in any environment.
 The ADF includes a dimming light LCD shutter that eliminates all the blurriness and obscureness in the air.

 This Helmet has three working modes that are Grind, Weld, and cutting.
 This Helmet has three different options like the “Sense” key to set the sensitivity, the “Shade” key to select the shade, and the “Delay” key to control the delay time of the active job.
+The shade colors were perfect and helped me in a wide range of jobs.
 This headgear has minimal false triggering in sunlight and strong metal halide lights.
-The lens will never respond to LED lights.
+One thing that inspired me most about this helmet was its unresponsive nature toward LEDs.
 Have a Look at : Best Lincoln Welding Helmet

 This Helmet has a perfect design that protects the face and neck of the welder against spatter and debris.
 This Helmet has an unusual shade 14 for youngsters or welders with sensitive eyes.
 Antra AH7 is compatible with a stiff hat or cheaters lens.
 The lightweight of 1 pound will give you a convenient experience of welding.
 Altogether, this Helmet will add pleasure and easiness to any job you tackle in a welding shop.